Xeli/flink-k8s/README.md

 ### Taskmanager
  The taskmanager deployment describes how a taskmanager looks, we can easily scale to multiple taskmanager this way using the [replicaset](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) functionality of kubernetes.
 It uses the `flink-base` docker image.

-### Jobmanager & Job starter
+### Flink-job
- The jobmanager deployment has 2 containers.
+ The flink-job deployment has 2 containers.
  * flink jobmanager
  * job starter